 The key to reducing the employee accidents, that can severely impact your business, lies in prevention.
-Successful prevention, we believe, lies in proper communication between you, your employees, and your company’s medical advisor.
+Successful prevention, we believe, lies in proper communication between you, your employees, and your company’s medical adviser.
 Here are 5 ways to successfully communicate with your employees, helping to prevent repeated injuries among your workforce:

 When injured, your employee will go for treatment to their own personal care physician.
 While they may not initially heed warnings from your medical advisor, they may lend a good deal more credence to the words of their own doctor.

 If your company’s medical advisor is able to contact the employee’s personal physician, then it will make it a good deal simpler to relay important information to that doctor.
 You’ll have to ensure that this is taken care of well in advance; don’t wait until an injury has already occurred to find out if you can contact your workers’ doctors when you need to.

 2. Contact the Employee’s Physician BEFORE the Employee’s Appointment

 It is critical that your medical advisor has a strong relationship with your employee’s physician.
 When it becomes apparent that your worker will need to visit the doctor for an work-related injury, have your medical advisor be the one to call the doctor and inform them that the employee will need an exam.